 - When a team either supports another team with primarily one or two members or with a reasonable amount of their capacity spread across several team member, assign the supported team full-time members of the supporting team for the life of the project they were working on.
 Note, this did not change who people reported to, but did often require these ‘shared’ people to attend to more than one daily standup.

 - When one person was required to support two teams, have them embed themselves in the teams they supported.

 - When one person was required to support more than two teams have them use a Kanban board for the requests of them

 While this didn’t significantly change the structure, the small adjustments made paid huge dividends.
 It also illustrated the thought process of future improvements that could be made.

 Lesson Learned: Small adjustments to move toward greater cross-functionality can make a big difference.

-We had to train 50 of the 125 people who were going to be in the first planning event.
+50 of the 125 people who were going to be in the first planning event required Scrum training.
 At the time SAFe’s Scrum training materials were not of the quality they are now (good job SAI improving things here).
-But I felt that it was more important to use their materials instead of our own since the SAI materials provided Scrum as it was integrated with SAFe.
-This was based on my experience with systems-thinking.
+But Al felt that it was more important to use their materials instead of our own since the SAI materials provided Scrum as it was integrated with SAFe.
+This was based on his experience with systems-thinking.
 SAFe promotes that to do Agile at scale you needed good Agile teams.
 This implies that you should start with the teams.
-But I had already learned that if you have a good environment within which teams can work you can do Scrum training both better and more easily.
+But Al had learned that if you have a good environment within which teams can work you can do Scrum training both better and more easily.
 People will pick it up because they understand the need for sprints and staying in synch.